5 STEPS TO GET BACK IN THE “ROUTINE”

 Routines have been blown up these past few months!
 It’s understandable.
 Our world was drastically turned upside down overnight.
 Many people’s days now consist of casual mornings without a commute to work and long evenings spent watching tv shows or movies.
 Let’s face it, our lifestyles have totally changed, but now’s the time to get back in sync!
-Check out these CE tips on how to return to balance.
+Check out these beginners' workout tips on how to return to balance.

 It won’t be easy, and you might need to ease your way back.
 For example, start by setting your alarm closer and closer to your “normal” wake-up time each morning.
-At night, program your tv to cutoff at a specific time, helping to pry you away from Netflix and focus on getting rest.
+At night, program your tv to cut off at a specific time, helping to pry you away from Netflix and focus on getting rest.
 Ask yourself these questions:

 - When should I be waking up?